 The Committee shall review and reassess the adequacy of this Charter at least annually and otherwise as it deems appropriate and recommend changes to the Board.
-The performance of the Committee shall be evaluated with reference to this Charter annually.
+The performance of the Committee shall be evaluated with reference to this Charter biennially.

-The Committee shall ensure that this Charter or a summary of it which has been approved by the Committee is disclosed in accordance with all applicable securities laws or regulatory requirements.
+The Committee shall ensure that this Charter is disclosed in accordance with all applicable securities laws or regulatory requirements.